JMS logo

 • August 1973

-Relocated JMS head office to 12-17 Kako-machi, Hiroshima (currently 12-17 Kako-machi, Naka-ku, Hiroshima).
+Relocated the head office to 12-17 Kako-cho, Hiroshima City (now Naka-ku, Hiroshima City).

 • September 1974

-Established the wholly-owned subsidiary JMS Chu-Shikoku Sales Co., Ltd. The company name was subsequently changed to JMS Sales Co., Ltd.
+Established 100% subsidiary JMS Chugoku-Shikoku Sales Co., Ltd. (later JMS Sales Co., Ltd.).

 • February 1976

-Established the wholly-owned subsidiary currently JMS Service Co., Ltd.
+Established 100% subsidiary JMS Co., Ltd. (now JMS Service Co., Ltd.).

 • September 1978

-Established Izumo Plant in Izumo, Shimane Prefecture.
+Completed construction of the Izumo Plant in Izumo City, Shimane Prefecture.

 • June 1979